FZJ-JSC/JUBE/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every step runs inside a unique sandbox directory.
 In normal cases you need external files inside this directory (e.g. the source files)
-and in some cases you want to change a parameter inside the file based on your current parameterspace. there are two addition set-types
+and in some cases you want to change a parameter inside the file based on your current parameterspace.
+There are two additional set-types
 which handle this behaviour inside of *JUBE*.

 The files used for this example can be found inside ``examples/files_and_sub``.